ysdtmy/char_rep/README.md

 # char_rep
-this is a python pkg for replace char in text file
+This is a python pkg for replace string in text file